-Religious Education contributes to spiritual, moral, cultural, social and intellectual development of students through the two strands of learning about religion and learning from religion.
+Philosophy & Ethics contributes to spiritual, moral, cultural, social and intellectual development of students through the two strands of learning about religion and learning from religion.

-Religious education aims to:
+Philosophy and Ethics aims to:

-- provoke challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human. - encourage students to explore their own beliefs (whether they are religious or non-religious), in as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics. - enable students to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society - teach students to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice - prompt students to consider their responsibilities to themselves and to others, and to explore how they might contribute to their communities and to wider society c) Legal Requirements d) Content and approach
+- Provoke challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human. - Encourage students to explore their own beliefs (whether they are religious or nonreligious), in as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics. - Enable students to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society - Teach students to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice - Prompt students to consider their responsibilities to themselves and to others, and to explore how they might contribute to their communities and to wider society c) Legal Requirements d) Content and approach

-The RE syllabus does this through the study of the main world religions and by making this study relevant to the students' own experiences.
+The Philosophy & Ethics curriculum does this through the study of the main world religions and by making this study relevant to the students' own experiences.

-As required by law, Religious Education is provided for all students in accordance with Slough Agreed Syllabus (2006).
-The school's RE curriculum is based on the advice and guidance contained in the Agreed Syllabus.
+As required by law, Religious Education is provided for all students in accordance with Slough Agreed Syllabus (2012-2017).
+The School's Philosophy & Ethics curriculum is based on the advice and guidance contained in the Agreed Syllabus.

-- In Key Stage 3, Christianity, Sikhism, Hinduism, Judaism, Islam and Buddhism, are all studied in addition to the religions studied at Key Stage 2.
-Teaching is aligned with the Slough Agreed Syllabus. - In Key Stage 4, all students will be entered for GCSE Religious Education at the end of Year 11.
-For this specification, Philosophy and Ethics are studied with the teaching mainly focused on Christianity, whilst still allowing students to opt to answer questions from other religions in the examination. - In Key Stage 5, a General RE program is in place, where students cover the required 12 hours of study over the two years via whole year group activities including conferences, debates and visiting speakers.
+- In Years 7 and 8, Christianity, Sikhism, Hinduism, Judaism, Islam and Buddhism, are all studied in addition to the religions studied at Key Stage 2.
+Teaching is aligned with the Slough Agreed Syllabus. - In Years 9-11, all students will follow a course leading to the GCSE Religious Education qualification at the end of Year 11.
+For this new reformed GCSE specification, Philosophy and Ethics are studied with the teaching focused on Christianity and Islam. - In the Sixth Form, a General Philosophy & Ethics program is in place, where students cover the required 12 hours of study over the two years via whole year group activities including debates and visiting speakers.

-More than 50% of the curriculum time available for RE is spent on Christianity, and by the time students reach the Sixth Form it is expected all the principal religions in Great Britain will have been studied.
+More than 50% of the curriculum time available for Philosophy & Ethics is spent on Christianity, and by the time students reach the Sixth Form it is expected all the principal religions represented in Great Britain will have been studied.
 For each religion studied, the areas and concepts studied include symbolism, worship and celebration, authority, values and lifestyles, questions of meaning.